SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 |:---|:---|
 |Title|Widget title.
 By default, the widget type is simply used as title.
 |Data point|Shows a list of available data points.
 You must enable at least one data point.
 Click **Add data point** to add a data point to the list.
 For details on how to add data points see [Adding data points](#add-data-points).
 |Column visibility|Select which columns should be visible: <br>Label: Label of the data point.
-See [Visualizing Data Using the Data Explorer](#visualize)for details. <br>Target: Target value.
+See [Visualizing Data Using the Data Explorer](#visualize) for details. <br>Target: Target value.
 Can be configured in the [data explorer](#visualize) or [Data Point Library](#library).<br>Current: Current value. <br>Diff: Absolute difference between current value and target value. <br>Diff %: Percentage of difference between current value and target value. <br>Asset: Name of the device or group of the data point.

 ### Widget "Data point table"